dabl/dabl/doc/user_guide.rst

-Fit an initial model.
 The SimpleClassifier first tries several baseline and instantaneous models, potentially on subsampled data, to get an idea of what a low baseline should be.
 This again is a good place to surface data leakage, as well as find the main discriminative features in the dataset.
-The ``SimpleClassifier`` allows specifying data in the scikit-learn-style ``fit(X, y)`` with a 1d y and features ``X``, or with ``X`` being a dataframe, and by specifying the target column inside of X as``target_col``.
+The ``SimpleClassifier`` allows specifying data in the scikit-learn-style ``fit(X, y)`` with a 1d y and features ``X``, or with ``X`` being a dataframe and specifying the target column inside of X as ``target_col``.

-The SimpleClassifier also performs preprocessing such as missing value imputation and one-hot-encoding.
+The SimpleClassifier also performs preprocessing such as missing value imputation and one-hot encoding.
 You can inspect the model using:

 >>> dabl.explain(ec) # doctest: +SKIP

-This can lead to additional insights and guide costom processing and cleaning of the data.
+This can lead to additional insights and guide custom processing and cleaning of the data.

 Enhanced Model Building